-Satisfactory Academic Progress Requirements for Financial Aid receiving federal financial aid.
+The Higher Education Act of 1965, as amended by Congress, mandates that institutions of higher education establish minimum standards of Satisfactory Academic Progress (SAP) for students receiving federal financial aid.
 SAP is required to be measured both quantitatively and qualitatively after each semester.
 These academic standards apply to all students, for all periods of enrollment, at all colleges attended, regardless of whether or not aid was received.